The Grace Trust

 Application Success Factors

-Based on their funding history and organizational approach:
+Based on their funding history and organisational approach:

-- Christian Alignment: Strong preference for organizations that promote Christian principles
+- Christian Alignment: Strong preference for organisations that promote Christian principles

 - Educational Focus: Educational charities form the largest part of their charitable activities

-- Operational Efficiency: They value organizations that demonstrate efficient use of funds
+- Operational Efficiency: They value organisations that demonstrate efficient use of funds

 - UK Registration: Must be a registered UK charity